Chest Compression Fraction (CCF)

 How do interruptions in chest compressions negatively impact?

 Interruptions in chest compressions have a negative impact on the effectiveness of CPR.
 When chest compressions are interrupted, the heart does not receive the same level of blood flow as when it is continuously compressed, reducing its ability to pump oxygenated blood throughout the body effectively.
 This lead to decreased survival rates for those in cardiac arrest and increased chances of complications for those who do survive.
-Additionally, interruptions in chest compressions can lead to increased fatigue for

 What are the potential consequences of having a low chest compression fraction during CPR?